Posted on December 26th, 2014 by Rachel

 The Jewish Historical Society of Greater Washington (JHSGW) needs input from as many people as possible on our new regional Jewish museum (projected opening 2020).
 As part of that process, we are turning to the community for thoughts on stories for the new museum’s core exhibition.
 This workshop will include a series of activities designed to get participants thinking, talking, and sharing their counsel for this new project.
 We’ll look at a handful of objects and stories, and discuss how, together, they tell the unique story of Washington’s Jewish community.

 The JMM is pleased to share our campus with B’nai Israel Congregation.
 For additional information about B’nai Israel events and services for Shabbat, please visit bnaiisraelcongregation.org.
 For more of this month’s events from BIYA, please visit biyabaltimore.org or check out BIYA on facebook. www.facebook.com/groups/biyabaltimore

-Exhibits currently on display at the JMM include Voices of Lombard Street: A Century of Change in East Baltimore, The Synagogue Speaks! and Passages through the Fire: Jews and the Civil War on display through February, 27, 2014.
+Exhibits currently on display include The A-mazing Mendes Cohen (on display through June 14, 2015), Voices of Lombard Street: A Century of Change in East Baltimore, and The Synagogue Speaks!

 Hours and Tour Times

 The JMM is open Sunday-Thursday, 10am – 5pm.